baxpr/freesurfer-iis/usage.md

 `--bind <inputs_dir>:/INPUTS`, `--bind <outputs_dir>:/OUTPUTS`

-* Default means of passing files in and retrieving outputs is to create these two directories on the host and bind them like so.
+* The default way of passing files in and retrieving outputs is to create these two directories on the host and bind them like so.

 `--t1_nii /INPUTS/T1.nii.gz`

-* The T1 weighted image that will be processed, in the container filesystem.
+* The T1 weighted image that will be processed.
+The full path in the container filesystem must be specified.
 Only the compressed Nifti format is supported.
-This argument is optional - if not supplied, the default is the path shown here.
+This argument is optional; if not supplied, the default is the path shown here.

 `--project UNK_PROJ`, `--subject UNK_PROJ`, `--session UNK_PROJ`, `--scan UNK_PROJ`